liezelanne9/nextjs-dashboard/README.md

-# nextjs-dashboard
-Welcome to the Next.js App Router course!
-In this free interactive course, you'll learn the main features of Next.js by building a full-stack web application.
+## Next.js App Router Course - Starter

+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.